 In recent reports, it has been stated that Russia and Ukraine once again are on the brink of war.
 However, it seems unlikely that Mr Putin would really want to risk fresh conflict and this was stated by the Financial Times.
 Although, due to recent events the wheel of fortune has been turned in Mr Putin's favour.
 Following Turkey's failed coup attempt, they are trying to develop closer relations with Moscow.
 The EU has also been affected by the Brexit vote and in the United States, Mr Putin has been praised by Republican presidential candidate, Donald Trump, who suggested that Moscow should be allowed to keep Crimea.

 Throughout history, Eastern Europe has always been subject to invasions and has been economically vulnerable and this has left the bloc wary of both Russia and Germany.
 This is why they do not want UK to exit from the EU because it could lead to not only lost economic opportunities for its individuals but it could also cause the population to be afraid of future political instability.

-Reiss Edwards are professional immigration lawyers based in London and are recognised as experts in immigration law throughout the UK.
-In need of advice concerning application for Permanent Residence Cards or British Citizenship, please contact us on +44(0)20 3439 9270.
+Reiss Edwards are professional immigration solicitors based in London and are recognised as experts in immigration law throughout the UK.
+In need of advice concerning an application for Permanent Residence Cards or British Citizenship, please contact us on +44(0)20 3439 9270.